Perfect Strangers (TV serial)

-Perfect Strangers is a television drama first aired in 2001, produced for BBC Two.
+Perfect Strangers (Note: It aired on BBC America under the title Almost Strangers.) is a television drama that ran from 10 to 24 May 2001, produced for BBC Two.
 It was written and directed by Stephen Poliakoff, and starred Michael Gambon, who won a British Academy Television Award for his performance, Lindsay Duncan, Matthew Macfadyen, Claire Skinner, and Toby Stephens.
 Anton Lesser and Timothy Spall also appear.
 The drama received two Royal Television Society Awards and a Peabody Award.
 It was also nominated for the BAFTA TV Award for Best Drama Serial.